Post-Architecture: An Open Approach to Software Engineering

 This is what I will call Post-Architecture.

-Update: I’ve also written a follow-up, in case you want to know more about what Post-Architecture is and isn’t.
+Update: I’ve also written two follow-ups, in case you want to know more about what Post-Architecture is and isn’t.
+Or for a more techncial perspective, jump straight to Post-Architecture: Premature Abstraction Is the Root of All Evil.

 Comments are generated from replies to this Mastodon post.
 Reply to the post to have your own comment appear.